Hexadecimator/Sonar/README.md

 Note that this addon will only work If the currently logged-in character has at MINIMUM 2 profession minimap trackers to toggle through.
 If the current character has 1 or less toggle-able minimap gathering professions, the Sonar addon will turn itself off.

 Currently Sonar does not have a GUI.
-This will be the next step once the back-end is nailed down.
+This will be the next step once the back-end is completed.

 You must interact with it through command line:
  - "/snr help" to print list of commands